pims/reading-notes/the-black-swan.md

 #The Black Swan – Nassim Nicholas Taleb

-Black swan is an even with the following attributes:
+Black swan is an event with the following attributes:

 1. It is an outlier, as it lies outside the realm of regular expectations, because nothing in the past can convincingly point to its possibility.